 What is Azure Table storage ?

 The content in this article applies to the original Azure Table storage.
-However, there is now an alternative offering for table storage: the Azure Cosmos DB Table API.
-This API offers higher performance and availability, global distribution, and automatic secondary indexes.
+However, the same concepts apply to the newer Azure Cosmos DB Table API.
+The Cosmos DB Table API offers higher performance and availability, global distribution, and automatic secondary indexes.
 It is also available in a consumption-based serverless mode.
 There are some feature differences between Table API in Azure Cosmos DB and Azure table storage.
 For more information, see Azure Cosmos DB Table API.
+For ease of development, we now provide a unified Azure Tables SDK that can be used to target both the original Table storage as well as the Cosmos DB Table API.

 Azure Table storage is a service that stores non-relational structured data (also known as structured NoSQL data) in the cloud, providing a key/attribute store with a schemaless design.
 Because Table storage is schemaless, it's easy to adapt your data as the needs of your application evolve.
 Access to Table storage data is fast and cost-effective for many types of applications, and is typically lower in cost than traditional SQL for similar volumes of data.